koleaby4/next_movie/README.md

 It was decided to use [Lora Google font](https://fonts.google.com/specimen/Lora#about)<br>
 because of its contemporary memorable style and friendly curves resulting in clear and functional visuals.

+## Non-Functional considerations

+* The Website will have a flat easy to navigate structure
+* The Content on the website will dynamically adjust for devices with various screen sizes
+* To maintain sufficient load speed, movies information retrieved from 3rd party services will be stored in the application's database
+* Payment information will be processed using Stripe and will not be stored in the the application's database
+* All security keys and sensitive configuration will be managed using environment variables ans [secrets.json](https://github.com/koleaby4/next_movie/blob/master/secrets.json) config file
+* Our website consumes data from several external sources - web site should continue operate even if data coming through is incomplete or inconsistent

 # Project Management

 ## User Stories